threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_first_solution.md

 The app can be found on the [Google Play store](https://play.google.com/store/apps/details?id=org.jimber.threebotlogin&hl=en) and [Apple Appstore](https://apps.apple.com/us/app/3bot-connect/id1459845885).

-For a more detail documentation about the installation and usage of the **3Bot Connect**, head to the dedicated section:
+For a more detailed documentation about the installation and usage of the **3Bot Connect**, head to the dedicated section:

 - [3Bot connect installation](3botconnect_install.md)
 - [3Bot connect overview](3botconnect_overview.md)